 Round 12: SSL and Checkout on own domain

-Winner: both Wix and Shopify offer SSL encryption with all their plans.
-Both ecommerce builders also allow your customers to check out on your own domain, which builds trust.
+Both Wix and Shopify offer SSL encryption with all their plans.
+They also allow your customers to check out on your own domain, which builds trust.
 This is a win-win for everyone.

 Shopify – Wix 10:4